stat6250-w17/course_questions_wiki/README.md

 \[Chapter 4, Problem 10\]
 - Question (WF): what’s to do if we want to remove columns or rows for the table that is not sorted through frequency?
 - Answer (WF): To remove observations in SAS, you can use the IF statement in a DATA step, search and remove matched observation.
+- Answer (AS): You can use a subsetting IF statement to limit which rows are considered in a data or proc step.
+Also, the WHERE statement is a good way to restrict the rows that are processed in a step.
+To limit column, use DROP or KEEP statements.

 - Question (WF): Can you specify triple spacing or more within the proc print statement?
 - Answer (WF): No, there is an only double space.